Elden Ring was officially confirmed at E3 2019 and we couldn't be more hyped.

 Rumors had been swirling for a few months but at Microsft's E3 2019 keynote it was confirmed that author George R.R.
 Martin and FromSoftware, the studio behind the Dark Souls franchise, are teaming up to make an open- world action RPG.

 Imagine the brutality of Dark Souls combined with the narrative genius of Game of Thrones: that's what Elden Ring is promising us.

 Elden Ring will take place in a game world created by FromSoftware's Hidetaka Miyazaki and George R.R.
 Martin.
-And, while there may have been some hopes for a game less bleak than past FromSoftware games on account of Martin's influence, the trailer paints as bleak a world as any found in past FromSoftware games.
+And, while there may have been some hopes for a game less bleak than past FromSoftware games on account of Martin's influence, the trailer we seen at E3 2019 paints as bleak a world as any found in past FromSoftware games.